Level 2 Certificate in Supporting Teaching and Learning in Schools (QCF)

 The Level 2 Certificate in Supporting Teaching and Learning in Schools is aimed at learners who directly support the teaching and learning of pupils in the school environment.
 The qualification will support learners to develop the knowledge and skills needed to support teaching and learning.

-This programme is for learners aged 19 plus.
+This course is for learners aged 19 plus.

 It is suitable for learners working in roles that support pupils’ learning including teaching assistants, learning support assistants, and special needs assistants.
 This programme is also appropriate for those volunteering in schools.

-All learners require a CRB check and to have a secure placement completing 6 hours of voluntary or paid work prior to enrolment.
+All learners require a DBS check and to have a secure placement completing 6 hours of voluntary or paid work prior to enrolment.